-Id. at 74-75 (citing City of Houston v Hill, 482 US 451, 465-466 (1987)).
+Id. at 74-75 (Citing City of Houston v Hill, 482 US 451, 465-466 (1987)).

-The lower courts, through their redefinition of the jury tampering statute, have now made a substantial amount of constitutionally protected speech a criminal offense.
-For example, if Mr. Wood had started handing out pamphlets to the summoned potential jurors after the Court released them on the day in question, under the lower courts' redefinition, he could still be charged with jury tampering because they were still summoned for that month.
+The Trial Court, through its redefinition of the jury tampering statute, has now made a substantial amount of constitutionally protected speech a criminal offense.
+For example, if Mr. Wood had started handing out pamphlets to the summoned potential jurors after the Court released them on the day in question, under the Trial Court's redefinition, he could still be charged with jury tampering because they were still summoned for that month.
 As our Supreme Court has held, this is not permissible: